It is part of the temporal lobe and the occipital lobe in the Brodmann area 37.

 Therefore, the lateral fusiform gyrus is delineated by the OTS laterally and the MFS medially.
-Similarly, the medial fusiform gyrus is delineated laterally by the SFM and the CoS medially.
+Similarly, the medial fusiform gyrus is drafted laterally by the SFM and the CoS medially.

-Importantly, the median fusiform sulcus serves as a macroanatomic landmark for the fusiform face area (FFA), a functional subregion of the fusiform gyrus that is supposed to play a key role in facial processing.
+Notably, the median fusiform sulcus serves as a microanatomical landmark for the fusiform face area (FFA), a functional subregion of the fusiform gyrus that plays a crucial role in facial processing.